London Docklands

-London Docklands is the riverfront and former docks in London.
-It is located in inner east and southeast London, in the boroughs of Southwark, Tower Hamlets, Lewisham, Newham, and Greenwich.
+London Docklands is an area of London encompassing the city’s former docks.
+It is located in inner east and southeast London, in the boroughs of Southwark, Tower Hamlets, Lewisham, Newham and Greenwich.
 The docks were formerly part of the Port of London, at one time the world's largest port.
 After the docks closed, the area had become derelict and poverty-ridden by the 1980s.
 The Docklands' regeneration began later that decade; it has been redeveloped principally for commercial and residential use.
 The name "London Docklands" was used for the first time in a government report on redevelopment plans in 1971 and has since been almost universally adopted.
 The redevelopment created wealth, but also led to some conflict between the new and old communities in the area.

 Establishment

 In Roman and medieval times, ships arriving in the River Thames tended to dock at small quays in the present-day City of London or Southwark, an area known as the Pool of London.
 However, these gave no protection against the elements, were vulnerable to thieves and suffered from a lack of space at the quayside.
 The Howland Great Dock in Rotherhithe (built in 1696, and later to form the core of the Surrey Commercial Docks) was designed to address these problems, providing a large, secure and sheltered anchorage with room for 120 large vessels.
 It was a major commercial success, and provided for two phases of expansion during the Georgian and Victorian eras.

 The first of the Georgian docks was the West India (opened in 1802), followed by the London (1805), the East India (also 1805), the Surrey (1807), the Regent's Canal Dock (1820), St Katharine (1828) and the West India South (1829).
 The Victorian docks were mostly further east, comprising the Royal Victoria (1855), Millwall (1868) and Royal Albert (1880).
 The King George V Dock (1921) was a late addition.